St. Matthew's Cathedral

 St. Matthew's Cathedral contains some of the most beautiful stained glass and artwork of any church in the region.
 The church also serves as a center for the arts in East Dallas and provides outstanding programming for museum-quality art shows, concerts and other performance art.
 The principle of organization of the Cathedral system, which was inaugurated when the diocese was known as the Missionary District of North Texas, recognizes that the bishop is the center of unity for the diocese, and the Cathedral is the symbol of that unity.

 The bishop has his seat of office in his Cathedral Church at the See City or Capitol of the diocese.
 The bishop, by virtue of the office, has inherent rights at all times and in every parish, mission and congregation within the diocese, because he is the chief pastor of all the people in the diocese.
-The Dean of the Cathedral, presently The Very Rev. Neal O. Michell, is the executive officer of the Cathedral in charge of services, administration and the congregation.
+The Dean of the Cathedral is the executive officer of the Cathedral in charge of services, administration and the congregation.
 He presides at meetings of the Cathedral vestry and parish meetings.
 The Dean of the Cathedral is a member of the Executive Council of the diocese.